High Rollers vs. Everyday Players: Who’s Steering Operator Strategies in 2025?

 Which technologies are driving this transition?

-AI-powered CRM systems like Fast Track and Optimove, 5G mobile networks, and tools like Entain’s ARC that integrate risk scoring with personalization.
+Advanced technologies are key.
+This includes AI-powered CRM systems such as Fast Track and Optimove, the expansion of 5G mobile networks, and innovative tools like Entain’s ARC, which combine risk assessment with personalized player experiences.

 How can operators improve retention without heavy bonuses?